Phonics and reading scheme information

 Staff know our pupils well and will use the most appropriate methods of teaching phonics and early reading.
 This may include the use of our chosen phonics teaching programme, Read Write Inc. which helps to break down learning into small, incremental steps for pupils whose learning difficulties mean that they will require extra support in reading.

 Our school library has a range of picture books, sensory stories, tactile books and books belonging to reading schemes.
-We offer reading books (fiction and non fiction texts) from the Oxford Reading Tree, Sunshine, Project X, Red Rocket Readers and Ransom Reading Stars.
+We offer reading books (fiction and non fiction texts) from schemes including the Oxford Reading Tree, Sunshine, Project X, Red Rocket Readers and Ransom Reading Stars.